Mbed-TLS/mbedtls/docs/architecture/psa-migration/strategy.md

 - `MBEDTLS_USE_PSA_CRYPTO` - disabled by default (enabled in "full" config), controls usage of PSA Crypto APIs to perform operations in X.509 and TLS (G1 above), as well as the availability of some new APIs (G2 above).
+- `PSA_CRYPTO_CONFIG` - disabled by default, supports builds with drivers and without the corresponding software implementation (G5 above).

 The reasons why `MBEDTLS_USE_PSA_CRYPTO` is optional and disabled by default
 are: